-Applications for city positions shall be made on forms provided by the city Clerk and must be filed with the city Clerk on or prior to the closing date specified in the announcement.
+Applications for city position shall be made on forms provided by the City Clerk and must be filed with the City Clerk on or prior to the closing date specified in the announcement.
 A resume' may be substituted for or filed in addition to the application form.